About the Program

 The Boston International Turner Syndrome Summit is an eight-day residential summer program for young women with Turner syndrome between the ages of 12 and 19.
 The summit provides a healthy, social environment where young women with Turner syndrome can grow and form a community that will last far longer than eight days.

 BITSS 2017 ran from Sunday, July 30 to Sunday, August 6, and it was all about cranking it up yet another notch in the fun department!
 Read on to see what went down.

 In addition to repeating some of the most-loved activities from 2016 (Zumba with Ketty, karaoke, paint night, a trip to the theater...), we brought even more excitement to the program in 2017.
 And we continued some of our favorite traditions: Summit Speaks, mentor-led group discussions, and Summit Shout Outs, celebrating all of our participants.

 As honorary Bostonians, BITSS is proud to welcome you to Red Sox Nation!
 Fenway Park is the oldest Major League Baseball stadium, opened in 1912, and home to the Boston Red Sox.
 Fenway Park is a historic, well-known staple of Boston life.
-BITSS went on a guided tour of Fenway and stayed to enjoy a knockout home game, plus some ballpark treats.
+BITSS went on a guided tour of Fenway and stayed to enjoy a knockout home game—dubbed the best game of the year—plus some ballpark treats.